 - 1.2.
-This Complaints Policy is based on the principle that concerns expressed by a pupil, parent or any other individual or organisation should be resolved as quickly as possible without the need to escalate to the formal stages of the procedure.
+This Complaints Policy is based on the principle that concerns expressed by a pupil or parent should be resolved as quickly as possible without the need to escalate to the formal stages of the procedure.
 However, where resolution has not been achieved and the person raising the concern is unhappy and wishes to take the matter further, the formal procedure for dealing with complaints will be followed.
 The four stages are: - Stage 1 Informal investigation of a concern. - Stage 2 Formal complaint investigated by a member of staff.
-This stage can be left out at the discretion of the Headteacher/Head of School.

-- Stage 3 Formal complaint investigated by the Headteacher/Head of School. - Stage 4 Complaint heard before an Independent Complaint Panel. - 1.3.
+This stage can be left out at the discretion of the Headteacher. - Stage 3 Formal complaint investigated by the Headteacher. - Stage 4 Complaint heard before an Independent Complaint Panel. - 1.3.
 Complaints made by a member of staff should be dealt with under separate grievance procedures applicable to employees.
 Complaints made by employees will not be dealt with under this Complaints Policy. - 1.4.
-Complaints made by a Local Governor acting in that role should be referred to the Chair of the Local Governing Body to be dealt with.
-Complaints made by Local Governors will not be dealt with under this Complaints Policy. - 1.5.
-Complaints made by a contractor should be dealt with informally, but may be escalated where dispute resolution or a formal complaints process is included in the contractual agreement.
-Complaints made by contractors will not be dealt with under this Complaints Policy. - 1.6.
-All complaints regarding a safeguarding/child protection issue will be dealt with under child protection procedures. - 1.7.
+Complaints made by a Local Governor acting in that role should be referred to the Chair of the School Standards Committee to be dealt with.
+Complaints made by Local Governors acting in their role as governor will not be dealt with under this Complaints Policy. - 1.5.
+All complaints regarding a safeguarding/child protection issue will be dealt with under our child protection policy.

+- 1.6.
 If a parent is concerned about anything to do with any aspect of the school or its organisation they should in the first instance discuss the matter with the school and attempt to resolve the issue amicably BEFORE resorting to follow the formal procedure.
 In most cases we are confident that we can resolve any concerns or issues by simply talking through them face to face.
-Annex 2 details our arrangements for dealing with initial concerns or complaints. - 1.8.
-If the complainant is not happy with the manner in which the complaint was handled at this first stage, then they may put their complaint in writing and ask for it to be dealt with formally. - 1.9.
+Annex 2 details our arrangements for dealing with initial concerns or complaints. - 1.7.
+If the complainant is not happy with the manner in which the complaint was handled at this first stage, then they may put their complaint in writing and ask for it to be dealt with formally. - 1.8.
 This Complaints Policy is intended to be compliant with Schedule 1, Part 7 of the Education (Independent Schools Standards) (England) Regulations 2014.
 In the event of any variance between this Complaints Policy and these Regulations, the Regulations will apply.